Spooky-Action-Developers/Project-Ironclad/README.md

 ## Description

 Project Ironclad is a command line utility to effectively create, store and retrieve secrets (or credentials) through Amazon Web Services (AWS).
 The program utilizes the Rust programming language.
-In particular, it uses the Rust-Nightly branch of the Rust Language project and is built on top of Rusoto, an AWS SDK that utilizes the AWS API.
+In particular, it uses the Rust-Nightly branch of the Rust Language project and is built on top of Rusoto, a AWS SDK that utilizes the AWS API.

 ## Usage